 At the end of the year, the children are assessed against 17 Early Learning Goals (which are based around the Areas for Learning) and the Learning Characteristics.

-The Foundation stage is co-ordinated by Hannah Elvin and Ollie Johnson.
+The Foundation stage is co-ordinated by Ollie Johnson and Maria Gogarty.